-Released in 1999 as the lead single from Astro Lounge, “All Star” by Smash Mouth is best known for its catchy hook and instantly recognizable intro.
-But behind the upbeat tone, the songโs meaning digs into ideas about self-worth, breaking free from norms, and how the world treats people who donโt fit the mold.
+Released in 1999, “All Star” became Smash Mouth’s biggest hit thanks in large part to its catchy hook and instantly recognizable intro.
+But behind the upbeat tone, the song digs into ideas about self-worth, breaking free from norms, and how the world treats people who don’t fit the mold.

 Verse 1: Mocked and Misunderstood